aragon/AGPs/AGPs/AGP: Nest 2019 Budget.md

 The funds will be used to fund the selected teams accepted in the Nest program.

-The funds in DAI (or other stable assets, such as fiat) will be granted to the selected teams to cover their operations.
+The funds in DAI (or other stable assets) will be granted to the selected teams to cover their operations.

 The funds in ANT will be used to reward the teams that complete their selected project successfully.